Scotland wait for Euro 2024 place after Norway win

 Cyprus have been beaten home and away, Georgia were undone at a rain-soaked Hampden, while Norway were stunned 2-1 in Oslo.

-The draw for the finals in Germany will be held on Saturday 2 December.
+After the trip to Spain, Clarke's squad visit Georgia and host Norway before the draw for the finals in Germany on Saturday 2 December.